In this article: read the review of Scythe – a board game, set in an alternate reality Eastern Europe with giant mechs controlling the rural land.

 Being Popular Gets You Money, Money Wins Games

 We’ve seen how the game is played, now let’s look at where this all is leading.
-Goal of the game is to be the wealthiest faction in the Eastern Europe.
+The goal of the game is to be the wealthiest faction in Eastern Europe.

 You can start accumulating wealth during the game, but most of it will fall to your hands after the game has ended and scores have been calculated.